Carboplatin, Pemetrexed, and Bevacizumab with or without Atezolizumab for the Treatment of Stage IV Non-squamous Non-small Cell Lung Cancer

 - Patients with a history of hemoptysis (defined as bright red blood or >= 1/2 teaspoons) within 1 month prior to first dose of protocol therapy or with radiographic evidence of major blood vessel invasion or encasement by cancer

-- The patient has undergone major surgery within 28 days prior to first dose of study treatment, or minor surgery/ subcutaneous venous access device placement within 7 days prior to first dose of protocol therapy.
+- Undergone major surgery within 28 days prior to first dose of study treatment, or minor surgery/ subcutaneous venous access device placement within 7 days prior to first dose of protocol therapy.
 The patient has elective or planned major surgery to be performed during the course of the clinical trial

-- The patient is receiving chronic anti-platelet therapy other than aspirin, including non-steroidal anti-inflammatory drugs (NSAIDs, including ibuprofen, naproxen, and others), dipyridamole or clopidogrel, or similar agents.
+- Receiving chronic anti-platelet therapy other than aspirin, including non-steroidal anti-inflammatory drugs (NSAIDs, including ibuprofen, naproxen, and others), dipyridamole or clopidogrel, or similar agents.
 Once-daily aspirin use (maximum dose 325 mg/day) is permitted.
 Occasional use of NSAIDs is allowed (for example daily use for less than a week; treating physician discretion is permitted to differentiate between occasional versus [vs] chronic use)

-- Patients who have not recovered from adverse events due to agents administered earlier except neuropathy and alopecia.
+- Have not recovered from adverse events due to agents administered earlier except neuropathy and alopecia.
 Physician’s discretion is allowed to decide which unresolved adverse events from previous therapy (for NSCLC) prohibit patient participation in this study

-- Patients requiring more than 10 mg prednisolone (or its equivalent) per day are excluded
+- Requiring more than 10 mg prednisolone (or its equivalent) per day are excluded

-- Patients with any evidence of current interstitial lung disease (ILD) or pneumonitis or a prior history of ILD or pneumonitis requiring oral or IV glucocorticoids * History of radiation pneumonitis in the radiation field (fibrosis) is permitted
+- Any evidence of current interstitial lung disease (ILD) or pneumonitis or a prior history of ILD or pneumonitis requiring oral or IV glucocorticoids * History of radiation pneumonitis in the radiation field (fibrosis) is permitted

-- Patients with active tuberculosis infection are excluded
+- Patients with known latent or active tuberculosis infection are excluded

-- Patients who have received a live vaccine within 30 days prior to cycle 1 day 1
+- Have received a live vaccine within 30 days prior to cycle 1 day 1

 - Uncontrolled illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia (significant), cirrhosis, or psychiatric illness/ social situations that would limit compliance with the study requirements